Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 6. Interesting editing Tips...

-Only consider your photo session complete if your camera adjustments are verified in Workspace.
+Only consider your photo session done if your camera adjustments are verified in Workspace.
 This is made possible by the unique relationship between Workspace and Olympus cameras.
-Any camera will deliver good image quality if the sensor's saturation and the white balance adjustments are optimum.
-I did several articles in 2023 explaining this unique relationship between the sensor's saturation level and how well we expose the image sensor.
+Any camera will deliver good image quality when the sensor's saturation, SNR, and the white balance were optimum.
+I did several articles in 2023 explaining the relationship between the sensor's saturation and SNR.

-Workspace is not designed as a recovery service for incorrectly exposed images.
-It's also better with global adjustments.
-The most effective strategy is to convert your Enhanced Raw Files with Workspace and plan any advanced editing techniques with photo editors like Photoshop.
+Workspace was not designed as a recovery service for poorly exposed images.
+It's also designed for global adjustments.
+The most effective strategy is to convert your Enhanced Raw Files with Workspace and plan any advanced editing techniques with image editors like Photoshop.

 Here are a few videos for all photographers:-